5 Common Reasons Banks Reject Short Sale Offers

 Short Sale Definition

 Short sales happen when a bank agrees to accept less than the amount of the mortgage the seller owes to the bank.
 The home could appear to be above water, but if after the fees to sell are deducted, plus the mortgage, the funds are short, then it falls into short sale territory.
-The property may be encumbered by two loans or one loan.
+Two loans or one loan may encumber the property.
 If it has two loans, both lenders must agree to accept a short sale.

 Why Banks Reject Short Sales